SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/10-mpi.md

 > ## Don't Stress the Network
 >
-> The MPI implementation given above transmits only the pi estimate per rank to the main program.
+> The MPI implementation given above transmits only the number of points in the circle to the main program.
 Rewrite the program so that each rank generates the random numbers and sends them back to rank 0.
 >
 > Submit the job and look at the time it took.
 What do you observe?
 Why did the run time change?
+> > The performance gets significantly worse as a lot more data needs to be sent.
+When running on different nodes this will particularly bad as transferring data over the interconnect is much slower than locally.
+> > {: .solution}
 {: .challenge}